paulzay/bag/README.md

 - Database : `MonogoDB`, `PostgreSQL` or any database
 - (Optional) HTML/CSS framework : `TailwindCSS`

-## How to Submission

-- Create a public/open repository (Gitlab or Github )
-- Submit link to repository & your personal details using this google form https://forms.gle/iTuhssFuMimVvsnC6
-- Deadline : 10th December at 12:00 pm

 ## Requirements : Your users should be able to:

 View the optimal layout for the app depending on their device's screen size